Overview

 - Viral infections: siRNA can be used to target specific viral genes and reduce their expression during viral infections.

-- Genetic disorders: siRNA can be used to treat genetic disorders, including inherited diseases, by targeting specific disease-causing genes and reduce their expression.
+- Genetic disorders: siRNA can be used to treat genetic disorders, including inherited diseases, by targeting specific disease-causing genes and reducing their expression.

 In addition to these diseases, siRNA is being explored as a potential therapeutic approach for other diseases, including neurodegenerative, cardiovascular and autoimmune diseases.